rbrauner/dotbot-dnf/README.md

 See `man yum` for possible command line options.

 ## Supported task variants
 The various formats supported are shown below.
 If you want to bundle a group of packages in the same ```yum``` call use the list format.
-This is important if you have cross dependencies on the yum packages in your list. i.e. package_one depends on package_two, use this format `- yum: [package_one, package_two]`.
-It also speeds up the process as the dependency scan only happens once instead of for each package individually.
+This speeds up the process as the dependency scan only happens once instead of for each package individually.

 ### Formats Supported